M4rk9696/contacts-api/README.md

 ```
 3. Start the app
 ```
-npm install
+yarn install
-npm start
+yarn start
 ```

 ## Contributing

-Apart from the steps in Up and Running section use `npm test` to run tests and `npm run nodemon` to start the server using [nodemon](https://github.com/remy/nodemon)
+Apart from the steps in Up and Running section use `yarn test` to run tests and `yarn run nodemon` to start the server using [nodemon](https://github.com/remy/nodemon)